Shiroiame-Kusu/ModPackUpdater-Mod/CLIENT.md

 - 404 Not Found: pack or path doesn’t exist (re-check `packId`, `path`)
 - Empty diff: no operations => already up to date
-- No overrides in pack: importing may produce few files; still valid
+- Path safety: server rejects unsafe paths (starting with `/` or containing `..`)
-- Path safety: the server rejects unsafe paths (starting with `/` or containing `..`)
+- Mod metadata: some jars include placeholders or no metadata; fields may be null or filename-derived

 ## Security